Prof. Snir Raphael

 Fields of Research

-Raphael Snir (Ph.D., Behavioral and Management Sciences, Technion - Israel Institute of Technology) serves as an associate professor at the School of Management and Economics and at the School of Behavioral Sciences at Tel Aviv-Yaffo Academic College, Israel.
+Dr. Snir (Ph.D., Behavioral and Management Sciences, Technion - Israel Institute of Technology) serves as an associate professor at the School of Management & Economics and at the School of Behavioral Sciences at Tel Aviv-Yaffo Academic College, Israel.
 He is the director of the M.A. program in organizational consulting and development.
 He is also a research fellow in the Center for the Study of Organizations and Human Resource Management at Haifa University, Israel.

 Falco, A., Girardi, D., Di Sipio, A., Calvo, V., Marogna, C., and Snir, R. (2020).
 Is Narcissism Associated with Heavy Work Investment?
 The Moderating Role of Workload in the Relationship between Narcissism, Workaholism, and Work Engagement.
 International Journal of Environmental Research and Public Health, 17(13), 4750-4772.
 JIF: 2.849.

 Snir, R. (2019).
 Tarzan, Jane, the baby, and the boss: Managerial evaluations concerning job performance and parental functioning of employed married parents.
 International Journal of Organizational Analysis, 27(5), 1422-1441.
 CiteScoreTracker 2018: 0.93.

 Snir, R. (2018).
 A longitudinal study of heavy time investment in work.
 International Journal of Organizational Analysis, 26(1), 153-170.
 CiteScoreTracker 2018: 0.93, citations-2.

 Harpaz, I. and Snir.
 R. (Eds.).
 (2015).
 Heavy work investment: Its nature, sources, outcomes, and future directions.
 New York: Routledge.
 Citations-18.